 Tantric Healing sessions are one of the most beautiful evolutions of traditional Tantric practice, as they give us very practical, effective tools for overcoming the epidemic of sexual trauma in this culture.

-Traditional Tantra is potent medicine for healing.
-When woven with modern body-based healing practices, it allows us to transform trauma and wounding which holds us back from realizing our full potential in life.
+Tibetan Buddhist Tantric practices are potent medicine for healing.
+When woven with modern body-based healing practices, they allow us to transform trauma and wounding which holds us back from realizing our full potential in life.
 And it’s also important to remember that realizing our full potential in life does not necessarily look like owning 10 houses and driving a Rolls Royce.

 Realizing our full potential means being a mature, compassionate, beneficial human being, who is making this planet a better place through their thoughts, words, deeds, and actions.
-This is the true power and purpose of traditional Tantric practice – to alleviate suffering and the causes of suffering- thus restoring our natural capacity for love, compassion and connection with ourselves and all sentient beings.
+This is the true power and purpose of traditional Tantric practice as we have been taught – to alleviate suffering and the causes of suffering- thus restoring our natural capacity for love, compassion, and connection with ourselves and all sentient beings.

 *The Tantra Mastery Training Program does not require approval by the registrar of the private Training Institute Branch (PTIB).
 As such, the registrar did not review this program.